schmettow/New_Stats/docs/Getting_started_with_R.md

 ## [1] "numeric"
 ```

 Surprisingly, logical values can be used in arithmetic expressions, too.
 When R encounters value `TRUE` in an arithmetic context, it replaces it with 1, zero otherwise.
-Used with multiplication, this acts like an on/off switch, which we will use in [LM: dummy variables].
+Used with multiplication, this acts like an on/off switch, which we will put to use for  building [factorial models ](#dummy).

 ```r